Part 5. Protein structure annotation settings

 performed by POLYVIEW-3D.
 One example is the ability to

-combine identification, mapping and prediction of protein
+combine identification, prediction, and mapping of protein

 interaction interfaces performed by SPPIDER with the

-analysis of putative pockets (and other topographical
+analysis of structural pockets identified by CASTp (and

-features) identified by CASTp.
+other topological features).
 See sections below for

 details.